juliusfrost/BU-Registration-Bot/README.md

 Save code to python file, edit credentials and courses, then run.

 ### Optional
 If you want you can change which browser to open with Selenium.
+Goto http://selenium-python.readthedocs.io/api.html
-Goto http://selenium-python.readthedocs.io/api.html and Then replace this on line 90: `driver = webdriver.Chrome()` to whatever browser you desire.
+Then replace this on line 90: `driver = webdriver.Chrome()` to whatever browser you desire.
 For AWS, find out how to install PhantomJS as it doesn't require any GUI.
 For PhantomJS it would look like `driver = webdriver.PhantomJS()`.

 ## How it works